 Historical interests include a secret World War II training camp, the story of the shipwrecked Quaker merchant who is the park’s namesake, and Trapper Nelson, the legendary Wild Man of the Loxahatchee.

 Ranger-guided tours of Trapper Nelson’s 1930s pioneer homestead are available year-round.
 Visitors can enjoy paved and off-road biking, equestrian and hiking trails.
 Boating, canoeing and kayaking along the river are also great ways to enjoy the park.
 Anglers can fish along the riverbank or from a boat.

 The nature and history of the park come to life through exhibits and displays in the Elsa Kimbell Environmental Education and Research Center.
 Programs for kids or the whole family are also offered here.

-Sign up for the park's e-newsletter to learn more about programs and events.
+Sign up for our friends group e-newsletter to learn more about programs and events.